 “Long Tall Sally” follows the 12-bar blues pattern of most early rock and roll songs.
-All verses and instrumental sections follow this structure, most verses paired off into a four-bar lyric section and an eight-bar refrain section quite similar to “Money (That’s What I Want).”
+All verses and instrumental sections follow this structure, most verses paired off into a four-measure lyric section and an eight-measure refrain section quite similar to “Money (That’s What I Want).”

-The usual pattern followed would utilize the key phrase or title of the song during the eight-bar refrain section, but here we see lyrics such as “baby, yeah, baby, ooh, baby, some fun tonight” instead.
-While these lyrics don’t necessarily have anything to do with the storyline of the song, the overall emphasis of the song obviously rests on energy and fun rather than a message.
+The usual pattern followed would utilize the key phrase or title of the song during the eight-measure refrain section, but here we see lyrics such as “baby, yeah, baby, ooh, baby, some fun tonight” instead.
+While these lyrics don’t necessarily have anything to do with the storyline of the song, the overall emphasis obviously rests on energy and fun rather than a message.

-The song starts out without an introduction, just a blast of high energy vocals to start off the first verse.
-The only instrumentation is a small guitar riff and drum fill emphasizing the first beat of the first three measures until the fourth measure kicks the song in drive.
-The eight-bar refrain section of the verse shows the band at full-tilt with George Martin playing eighth note chords on the piano while McCartney’s walking bass suggests a swing beat.
-While you would think this would clash, it creates a fullness that propels the track throughout.
+The song starts out without an introduction, just a blast of high energy vocals to ignite the first verse.
+The only instrumentation is a small guitar riff and drum fill emphasizing the first beat of the first three measures until the fourth measure kicks the song into drive.
+The eight-measure refrain section of the verse shows the band at full-tilt with George Martin playing eighth note chords on the piano while Paul’s walking bass suggests a swing beat.
+While you would think this might clash, it creates a fullness that propels the track throughout.

 The second verse is basically identical except for a different set of lyrics and accenting bass notes in the first four measures.
-We then move into the first 12-bar instrumental section of the song, featuring the first guitar solo of the song, this one performed by John Lennon.
-The same chord structure is used for these instrumental passages although no block chords or breaks are heard in the first four measures as the vocal verses have.
+We then move into the first 12-measure instrumental section of the song, featuring the first of two guitar solos from George Harrison while Lennon holds down the rhythm on his Rickenbacker.
+The same chord structure is used for these instrumental passages, although no block chords or breaks are heard in the first four measures as they are in the vocal verses.

-After a third lyrical verse is heard, we’re propelled into a second 12-bar instrumental section featuring a stunning guitar solo by George Harrison.
-The only difference this time is the first four measures, which feature Harrison playing a set of ascending chords in 3/8 time to reach a crescendo into the fifth measure.
-Although he embarrassingly overreaches the fret on the one beat of the first measure, he can be forgiven because, after all, this was all live in one take with no overdubs.
+After a third lyrical verse is heard, we’re propelled into a second 12-measure instrumental section featuring an even more stunning guitar solo from George.
+One difference this time around is in the first four measures, which feature Harrison playing a set of ascending chords in 3/8 time to reach a crescendo into the fifth measure.
+Although he embarrassingly overreaches the fret on the one beat of the first measure, he can be forgiven because, after all, this was all live in one take without any overdubs.
 They obviously felt it was perfect enough to leave alone.

-From here we enter into two final 12-bar verses which highlight what becomes the key phrase of the song, “we’re gonna have some fun tonight.”
-Just when you think the song is reaching fever-pitch by the end of a 12-bar phrase, another propels the song right into outer space, with Paul playing straight bass notes instead of walking while Ringo impressively triplets himself through all twelve final measures.
-Then they end it all “one-upping” Little Richard by finishing on a dissonant 7/9 chord.
+From here we enter into two final 12-measure verses which highlight what becomes the key phrase of the song, “we’re gonna have some fun tonight.”
+Just when you think the song is reaching fever-pitch by the end of a 12-measure phrase, another propels the song right into outer space, with Paul playing straight bass notes instead of walking while Ringo impressively triplets himself through all twelve final measures.
+Then they end it all 'one-upping' Little Richard by finishing on a dissonant 7/9 chord.
 This tour-de-force rivals, if not overtakes, “Twist And Shout” for sheer power.

 George Harrison is next to be commended for his authentic guitar work.
 While ad-libbed guitar solos could be quite cumbersome for him during this period (witness “Can’t Buy Me Love” on Anthology 1) his long-standing familiarity with the song gets him through on the first take.
 Regarding "Long Tall Sally," Lennon stated in 1964, "We can do that standing on our ears."

-Ringo has never played any more spirited throughout The Beatles recording career than on this track.
-Watching him play the song live (as on the Swedish TV show "Drop In" filmed on October 30, 1963, as seen on the Anthology DVD/video set) shows the sheer power he attacks the drums with on this song.
-Lennon’s guitar solo in the first instrumental section of the song shows him as no slouch in the lead guitarist position, while his rhythm guitar work throughout the song is an esential ingredient to the mix.
-Also not to be forgotten is the piano prowess of George Martin, who showed his ability to trade in his classical chops for flamboyant rock and roll without missing a beat.
+Ringo has never played any more spirited throughout The Beatles' recording career than on this track.
+Watching him play the song live (as on the Swedish TV show "Drop In" filmed on October 30th, 1963 as seen on the Anthology documentary) shows the sheer power with which he attacks the drums on this song.
+Not to be forgotten is Lennon’s steady rhythm guitar work throughout the song which is an esential ingredient to the mix.
+One must also credit the piano prowess of George Martin who showed his ability to trade in his classical chops for flamboyant rock and roll without missing a beat.

 Lyrically, the song can’t be any further from the usual Beatles fare of the day.
 If any teenyboppers were really listening, they’d have heard the dreamy Paul McCartney singing about a philandering “Uncle John” having all kinds of fun with “Sally” while almost getting caught by his wife, the singer’s “Aunt Mary.”
 While the vocalist is determined to tell his aunt about what he’s witnessed, he admits that Sally has “everything that Uncle John needs” and, after all, is allowing his uncle to have “some fun.”
 A far cry from the ‘good clean fun’ of holding hands and faithfully sending “all my loving to you.”